silverjuke/silverjuke/docs/localization.md

 **Let's start!**

-To start a localisation, please use one of the existing "Portable Object" (*.po) files available in the source and save it to your Silverjuke directory beside "Silverjuke.exe".
+To start a localisation, please use one of the existing "Portable Object" (*.po) files.
 Eg. the file "de.po" contains the english strings as sources and German strings as the current translation (which will be replaced by your translation).

-After the download, rename the file to the two-letter ISO 639.1 (see http://www.loc.gov/standards/iso639-2/englangn.html ) abbreviation of the language to create, use eg. "fr" for "French" or "es" for "Spanish".
+After the download, rename the file to the two-letter ISO 639.1 (see http://www.loc.gov/standards/iso639-2/englangn.html ) abbreviation of the language to create, use eg. "fr.po" for "French" or "es.po" for "Spanish".

 Then, just open the file in poEdit and define the new language and the new country using "Catalog/Settings/Project info", you can also add your e-mail